FrankHong1/Jekyll-site/_posts/2024-08-04-Runge-kutta-solver.md

     Y.append(y)
 ```

-The forward loop function takes one parameter: 'param', it is a dictionary object that includes all the parameters needed, which are:
+The forward loop function takes one parameter: `param`, it is a dictionary object that includes all the parameters needed, which are:
 * Prey birthrate
 * Prey deathrate
 * Predator birthrate